Codepath-Group16/UniGram/README.md

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
+* User logs in to access previous pictures and profile
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
+* User can choose their favorite school.
+Use can select the school to see
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
+* User can follow and unfollow a school depending on their preference
 * Profile pages for each user
 * Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**

-* Log of past songs/people with album art covers matching
-* Page of most played songs (i.e. songs that most users are connecting through)
-* Profile Add-On: Top music choices, etc.
-* Optional Shuffle Button (i.e. random encounter/random song)
-* Listening/Encounter Queue
+* User can search a database of a schools to view their life style
+* Most searched schools recomendation
+* Direct messages to students who posted the pictures about their school

 ### 2. Screen Archetypes